Strawbale House for Sale

 There is nothing that requires immediate attention and you can get to the projects (mentioned at the end of this description) when it is convenient.
 While I do not want to hire myself out to finish the house, I will consider doing so, if that is what it will take to close the deal.

-*Price - Owner Financing - Interest Free: is negotiable, dependent upon the amount of work that remains incomplete, ($150K as is - $180K completed), $15,000 discount for full payment!
+*Price - Owner Financing - Interest Free: is negotiable, dependent upon the amount of work that remains incomplete, ($145K as is - $185K completed), $10,000 discount for full payment!
 As I continue to complete the finish work, the price margin will become less flexible.
+This is a good price considering straw bale homes in other strawbale communities start at about $250K.

-I will consider owner financing with 50% down, $1500 a month*, or 55% down - $1400 monthly, etc. ( minus $100 off the monthly payment for each 5% increase in down payment ) - the trade-off is that it is Interest free.
+I will consider owner financing with $100,000 down, $1250 a month*, ( minus $100 off the monthly payment for each 5% increase in down payment ) - the trade-off is that it is Interest free.
 This down-payment is the best that I can do for now, as I have to use this money to build my new home, although, the monthly payment can be reduced by increasing amount of money down.

 The Area and Location